What is Managed IT Services

 - Do you provide us with reports to ensure you are proactively maintaining our systems?

-An MSP should be able provide you with a single page easy to read report on a monthly basis.
+An MSP should be able to provide you with a single page easy to read report every month.

-A seasoned MSP should have the tools that generates an automatic ticket if any sort of expiration happens is triggered, whether it is server warranty or domain host expiration is coming up.
+A seasoned MSP should have the tools that trigger any expirations; whether it is server warranty or domain host expiration is coming up.
 An expired domain name can bring your companies email down for hours.
-This is why on-boarding does not happen over night.
+This is why on-boarding does not happen overnight.

 - How can you ensure that a ticket is handled in a reasonable time frame?